carlsednaoui/add-to-calendar-buttons/README.md

 # OuiCal

-A simple JS script that enables you to add an "add to calendar" button for your events.
+A simple JS script that enables you to add an "add to calendar" button to your events.

 Call 'createAddToCalendarLinks' with your event info, pass in any optional parameters such as a class and/ or id and boom!
 Insert your add-to-calendar div wherever you'd like.

-Here is an example:
+## Example

     createAddToCalendarLinks({
       options: {